 If the initiator TXSS subphase was present in the SISO phase, the responder shall initiate the responder TXSS subphase following the completion of the initiator TXSS subphase.
 Otherwise the responder shall not initiate the responder TXSS subphase following the completion of the initiator TXSS subphase.
 During the responder TXSS subphase, the responder performs a responder TXSS (see 10.38.2.3.2).
 The Short SSW packet shall be used during the responder TXSS.
 In each Short SSW packet transmitted as part of the responder TXSS, the responder shall set the Packet Type field to 0, set the Direction field to 1 and set the Addressing Mode field to 0.
 The CDOWN field in each transmitted Short SSW packet shall contain the total number of Short SSW packet transmissions remaining until the end of the responder TXSS, including any LBIFS if required, such that the last Short SSW packet transmission of the responder TXSS has the CDOWN field set to 0.
 In addition, the Short SSW Feedback field in each transmitted Short SSW packet shall contain the value of the CDOWN field of the Short SSW packet that was received with best quality in the immediately preceding initiator TXSS.

 It is mandatory to perform the SISO Feedback subphase.
-In the SISO Feedback subphase, the initiator shall send an SISO Feedback frame to the responder.
-The SISO Feedback frame shall contain a list of CDOWN values and SNRs of the transmit sectors received during the last responder TXSS.
-The responder shall send an SISO Feedback frame to the initiator a SIFS following the reception of the SISO Feedback frame from the initiator, which shall contain a list of CDOWN values and SNRs of the transmit sectors received during the last initiator TXSS.
+In the SISO Feedback subphase, the initiator shall send a BRP frame to the responder.
+The BRP frame shall contain a list of CDOWN values and SNRs of the transmit sectors received during the last responder TXSS.
+The responder shall send a BRP frame to the initiator a SIFS following the reception of the BRP frame from the initiator, which shall contain a list of CDOWN values and SNRs of the transmit sectors received during the last initiator TXSS.

 ----------------------------------------------------------------------------------------------------------